 What is Limbic ADHD?

 Limbic ADHD, also known as Limbic attention deficit disorder (ADD), is one of the seven types of ADHD identified by Dr. Daniel Amen.
 It is characterized by symptoms that primarily affect the limbic system, a complex set of brain structures responsible for emotions, behavior, and long-term memory.1 Unlike other forms of ADHD, which may exhibit hyperactive or impulsive behaviors, Limbic ADHD is marked by mood instability, low energy, and chronic feelings of sadness or hopelessness.
+Many people searching for treatment for limbic ADD often struggle for years before receiving proper support.

 Brain Structures Involved in ADHD